adaptivadesignlab/adaptivadesignlab.github.io/guidelines/04-typography.md

 ---
 We chose fonts that we believe accurately reflect the spirit of Adaptiva.
 The fonts are clean, strong, and well, we just like them.
 They’re cool fonts.

-For the sake of web performance and _convenience_ (see the [introduction]({{site.baseurl}}/guidelines)), the rest of this site is using a Google web font that we thought looked good for this specific, isolated use case.

 **Warning**: If you use the wrong fonts in branded materials, I will _hunt you down_ and lecture you while I check your system to make sure you've installed our typefaces.

 ## Typefaces